pbugnion/pascalbugnion.net/src/note-content/types-of-feedback.md

 Giving appreciation, coaching, and evaluation feedback helps make sure people are recognised, that they know what they're doing well and that they have the information they need to improve.

+[^1]: I know, I know, it came out like 10 years ago.
-[^1]: Therese Huston references the [book](https://www.amazon.co.uk/Thanks-Feedback-Science-Receiving-Well-ebook/dp/B00F10Z4GO/ref=sr_1_1?adgrpid=56821596167&dchild=1&gclid=CjwKCAjwvMqDBhB8EiwA2iSmPJzELUjsnZ5Mn7Y-J67DraUhwpDPV3Hilels4wyyJLI5VDJfcjZB_xoC000QAvD_BwE&hvadid=259026782040&hvdev=c&hvlocphy=1006886&hvnetw=g&hvqmt=e&hvrand=14230738361810692791&hvtargid=kwd-299406212293&hydadcr=18490_1817273&keywords=thanks+for+the+feedback&qid=1618125050&sr=8-1) "Thanks for the Feedback: The Science and Art of Receiving Feedback Well" by Douglas Stone and Sheila Heene.
+[^2]: I came across this breakdown in [this episode](https://www.gayleallen.net/cm-183-therese-huston-on-getting-feedback-right/) of Gayle Allen's great podcast "Curious minds at work", where she talks to [Therese Huston](https://www.theresehuston.com/about).
+In the episode, Therese Huston references the [book](https://www.amazon.co.uk/Thanks-Feedback-Science-Receiving-Well-ebook/dp/B00F10Z4GO/ref=sr_1_1?adgrpid=56821596167&dchild=1&gclid=CjwKCAjwvMqDBhB8EiwA2iSmPJzELUjsnZ5Mn7Y-J67DraUhwpDPV3Hilels4wyyJLI5VDJfcjZB_xoC000QAvD_BwE&hvadid=259026782040&hvdev=c&hvlocphy=1006886&hvnetw=g&hvqmt=e&hvrand=14230738361810692791&hvtargid=kwd-299406212293&hydadcr=18490_1817273&keywords=thanks+for+the+feedback&qid=1618125050&sr=8-1) "Thanks for the Feedback: The Science and Art of Receiving Feedback Well" by Douglas Stone and Sheila Heene.
-[^2]: There is a [some evidence](https://hbr.org/2013/03/the-ideal-praise-to-criticism) of a correlation between teams that do well and the amount of praise they receive.
+[^3]: There is a [some evidence](https://hbr.org/2013/03/the-ideal-praise-to-criticism) of a correlation between teams that do well and the amount of praise they receive.
 The paper that reports this (Losada, Marcial, and Emily Heaphy.
 ‘The Role of Positivity and Connectivity in the Performance of Business Teams: A Nonlinear Dynamics Model’.
 American Behavioral Scientist 47, no. 6 (1 February 2004): 740–65. https://doi.org/10.1177/0002764203260208.
 ) is largely discredited, because the authors adopted an overly simplistic model of human behaviour.
 Disentangling correlation from causation is obviously difficult: do teams that do well get praise, or do they do well because they get praised?
 Going beyond just praise, there is clear evidence that team members that get more feedback do better, as described in Whitaker, Brian, Jason Dahling, and Paul Levy.
 ‘The Development of a Feedback Environment and Role Clarity Model of Job Performance’.
 Journal of Management 33 (1 August 2007): 570–91. https://doi.org/10.1177/0149206306297581.